 Light their love of history on fire.
 Scout programs are available either for your troop or on one of the site’s Scout Days.
 Boy Scouts and Girl Scouts can earn part of their badges while learning their Missouri history.
 They can even see a black powder rifle fired.
-For the more advanced student of history, the site hosts a Hands-On-History camp for 3rd to 6th graders every year.
-Campers learn to make rope beds, pitch period tents and make fire with flint and steel.
+The site also offers a Paddle Wheels and Wagon Wheels Patch Program with the Girl Scouts of Eastern Missouri Council.

 Christmas Traditions is a big part of the holidays on Historic Main Street.
 The historic site offers candlelit tours, a holiday concert and a reading of the 1823 classic “A Visit from St. Nicholas.”
 These provide you with a historical glimpse into holidays past and a break from the bustle of shopping on Main Street.